picandocodigo/List-Category-Posts/readme.txt

 * **post_parent** - Show only the children of the post with this ID.
     Default: None.

-* **custom fields** - To use custom fields, you must specify two values: customfield_name and customfield_value.
+* **custom fields** - To use custom fields, you must specify two values: customfield_name and customfield_value. `customfield_name` defines the name of the field, and you should choose the values for which you want posts to display.
 Using this only show posts that contain a custom field with this name and value.
 Both parameters must be defined, or neither will work.
+Eg: `[catlist customfield_name="color" customfield_value="green"]` will display posts with the value `green` set on the custom field `color`.

 ==PAGINATION